knoxxs/knoxxs.github.io/_posts/2015-05-11-java-reference.markdown

 ## Weak Reference
 A referent with only weak reference **will be** cleared by GC on checking (checking happens at GC discretion).

-*Weak references are most often used to implement canonicalizing mappings*.
+Weak references are most often used to implement *canonicalizing mappings*, such as a hash table whose keys and values will be removed from the map if they become otherwise unreferenced by the program.

 Before moving to phantom reference we need to understand one more concept and that is `java.lang.ref.ReferenceQueue`.